PBfordev/wxAutoExcel/docs/FAQ.md

 ## Which licence is wxAutoExcel released under?

-wxAutoExcel uses wxWidgets licence (https://github.com/wxWidgets/wxWidgets/blob/master/docs/licence.txt).
+wxAutoExcel uses the MIT license.

 ## Can I use wxAutoExcel without wxWidgets?